EMIT-leadership-development/emit/_posts/Transformation-Stories/2019-10-09-bunini-protais-rwanda.md

 ---
 # Standard for all posts - title and hero content
 layout: post
+title: EMIT leader brings hope to genocide survivors
-title: How an EMIT leader is changing the lives of young genocide survivors
+subtitle: How an EMIT leader is changing the lives of young genocide survivors
 heroQuote:
 hero_image: /images/curiousChildren.webp
 # If the author is team member then select from datafile